 In an attempt to attract customers, some stores, hotels, restaurants, bars, and other establishments imprison wild animals.

 The Mirage Hotel and Casino in Las Vegas confines dolphins to concrete tanks and keeps lions, tigers, and leopards behind glass walls for tourists to gawk at.
 A chimpanzee named Candy has spent decades alone at an amusement park in Louisiana.
-Sharks, stingrays, and other aquatic animals are trapped in a tank beneath a dance floor at QUA Bottle Lounge in Austin, Texas.
 A gas station in Louisiana called the Tiger Truck Stop keeps a tiger in a barren concrete cage.
 Ivan, a gorilla captured in Africa as an infant in 1964, languished for 26 years in a concrete and Plexiglas cage as a department store attraction in Washington state before being rescued.

 These animals lead miserable lives as curiosity displays and are often dependent on caretakers who have little knowledge of their highly specialized and complex needs.
 Not surprisingly, many of them become sick, depressed, and neurotic.